EQUENOS/dislash.py/docs/slash-register.rst

     .. automethod:: add_option

-Now let's register world's simpliest slash-command in our test server:
+Now let's register a simple slash-command on our test server:

 .. code-block:: python